GrapesJS/grapesjs/docs/modules/Components-new.md

     onRender({ el }) {
       const btn = document.createElement('button');
       btn.value = '+';
-      // Avoid adding events on inner elements, use `events` btn.addEventListener('click', () => {});
+      // This is just an example, AVOID adding events on inner elements,
+      // use `events` for these cases
+      btn.addEventListener('click', () => {});
       el.appendChild(btn);
     },